 The Animation is done by Chuck Jones (Who also did the animation for the classic Seuss cartoon "How The Grinch Stole Christmas") and just as you imagine, it's nice.
 It's colorful, it's creative, it's fun and looks like watching a Seuss book come to life before our very eyes.
 The film has plenty of funny moments for kids to enjoy; my personal favorite scene is when the fish tries to call, the FBI to report the Cat In The Hat.
 Just the idea of that moment is so funny and yet so odd that it actually works well in this cartoon.
 The moral about rule breaking being ok as long as not taking it to to far works just as well in the cartoon as it does in the story and is more focused on it here than it is in the Myers film; maybe if it didn't have all those forced in extra morals it wouldn't be that bad.
 I guess if there's one or two nitpicks I had with this cartoon is I did wish to see The Cat balance the fish with all the other objects he balances instead of using bubbles to balance the fish but in the context of the cartoon it's still funny.
 I also get confused on who's voicing the Things since they change the voice actors occasionally which I did indeed spot as a kid.
 With that aside, it's still a great adaptation to a timeless story.

 You know when you spend time with a friend and you have so much fun that you don't want it to end, but when it does end you feel sad, but feel satisfied and happy that you had such a great time; well that's what I feel like when watching this cartoon.
 It feels like being a kid again and it does indeed hold up better than what Bo Welch tried to bring to the big screen.
-The moral is focused really well here, the characters are cute, the songs are catchy and the animation is great.
-Yeah, I guess at times you do feel some filler moments, but with that said, it still works within the context of the story and doesn't feel out of place.
+The moral is focused really well here, the characters are cute, the songs are catchy and the animation is neat.
+Yeah, it does have plenty of filler moment, but with that said, it still works within the context of the story and doesn't feel out of place.
 I'm glad I saw it again and watching this cartoon, seeing Doug's review, rereading my review, and thinking back to the Myers film makes me realize that the Myers film is complete CRAP!

 RE-RATING FOR THE MYERS FILM